SongXueZhi/RegMiner/artifact-evaluation.md

 ```

 The working directory is `issta/`.
 Please allow approximately **50g** of disk space for the container, this is due to the fact that RegMiner will be constantly downloading project dependencies.
+All the folders that are relevant to the project can be found under ```/issta/regminer/```.

+## Make Your Hand Dirty (less than 30min)

+For sake of intuitive understanding, we prepared 6 commits (3 regression-fixing commit and 3 non-regression fixing commits) to verify the functionalities of RegMiner, the process is estimated to take about **XXX minutes**.

 # Detailed Description

-1. In the quick start example, we prepare a small dataset running with prompt feedback on RegMiner and four of its variants.
-2. In the dataset tool, we show how a user can use the mined *regressions.*
+1. In the dataset tool, we show how a user can use the mined *regressions.*
-3. In the close-world experiment, we introduced the experimental procedure and results.
+2. In the close-world experiment, we introduced the experimental procedure and results.
-4. In the open-world experiment, we introduced how to use *RegMiner* to mine *regressions* in open-source projects.
+3. In the open-world experiment, we introduced how to use *RegMiner* to mine *regressions* in open-source projects.

-Please follow the process to ensure that everything runs according to expectation.
-The following experiments are independent of each other, but note that the results may be skewed due to the need to download *runtime dependencies* using tools such as *maven* when compiling.

-Note that!
-Parts 3 and 4 are time-consuming tasks to restore experimental data for the thesis.

-## Folder Structure
-All the folders that are relevant to the project can be found under ```/issta/regminer/```.

-## Quick Start Example

-We prepared 5 ground-truth regressions and 5 ground-truth non-regressions to verify the functionality of RegMiner, a process that took about **22 minutes** and **3 regressions out**.

-Functionally, given a bug-fixing commit (either regression fixing commit or non-regression fixing commit) and a test case passing this commit, RegMiner is expected to locate

-1. For regression fixing commit

-- the regression-inducing commit where the test case fails
-- the working commit where the test case passes
-- report the result that "search fal"

-2. For non-regression fixing commit

-- report the result that "search fal". means this is not a regression

 ### Run Step by Step